BenOvermyer/benovermyer.com/content/blog/my-politics-2018-edition.md

 *   No race is inherently better than another.
 *   No sex is inherently better than another.
 *   Empirical evaluation is far superior to logical evaluation.
-*   If you’re not questioning your core beliefs occasionally and sincerely, you are not growing as a person.
+*   If you're not questioning your core beliefs occasionally and sincerely, you are not growing as a person.
 *   Consenting adults can do whatever the **** they want in private.
 *   Business interests by definition must have a narrow scope of interest.
 They cannot be allowed to set policy for any larger society.
 *   Experts in a particular field are always the best people to suggest policy for a given thing.
 Their advice should not be ignored.